tejas05in/UFO-Data/README.md

-This is a simple analysis of UFO sighting data from NUFORC to look for the following objectives Descriptive analysis of data
+This is a simple analysis of UFO sighting data from NUFORC to look for the following objectives

+1.Descriptive analysis of data
-What is the best place to sight an UFO?
+2.What is the best place to sight an UFO?
-What is the best time to sight an UFO?
+3.What is the best time to sight an UFO?
-What is best time to sight an UFO in the most common place?
+4.What is best time to sight an UFO in the most common place?